Last Updated on October 27, 2023

 Types of Anomalies

-Medial head of the gastrocnemius is located laterally, no deviation of popliteal artery. the artery passes medial and beneath the muscle
+Medial head of the gastrocnemius is located laterally, no deviation of the popliteal artery. the artery passes medial and beneath the muscle

 there is an abnormal muscle bundle from the medial head of the gastrocnemius that surrounds and constricts the popliteal artery